AshridgeTechnologies/elemento/stories/Refactor app runners - Part 2.md

 Server app features needed
 --------------------------

-- Collection's Collection Name defaults to model object formula name
+- ✅ Collection's Collection Name defaults to model object formula name
-- Find Data Store collection names from Project
-- Document how to set collection names if cannot do above
-- Document enabling Firestore and/or do in setup
 - Can use Current User in Server App functions
+- User management - creation, approval, permissions
+- ✅ Decode ISO dates in JSON into JS Dates
+- ✅ Store JS Dates in Firestore as Timestamps
+- Record manipulation functions - Merge, Pick
+- Better record construction
 - Validation expression(s) for Server App functions
+- DataType validation for function inputs
+- Find Data Store collection names from Project - or document
+- Enable Firestore in setup - or document
 - Check Server App functions only called from app unless marked as API?
 How?
-- DataType validation for function inputs
-- Decode ISO dates into JS Dates
 - Investigate why and fix: This project is set up to use Cloud Firestore in Datastore mode.
 - Find a better way of setting permissions
+- TODO: retest Firestore date storage on deployed app

 Use Firebase on hosting server